sifive/wake/share/doc/wake/tutorial.md

 For example, it would be illegal to `match` but only provide a pattern for `Cat`.
 A useful pattern is to provide a "default" pattern with `_` to match anything:

-    global def matchWithDefault a = match a
+    def matchWithDefault a = match a
       Cat x = "a cat called {x}"
       _     = "not a cat!"